PDF(117.0 KB) View with Adobe Reader on a variety of devices

-Mobi (Kindle)(159.8 KB) View on Kindle device or Kindle app on multiple devices
+Mobi (Kindle)(161.0 KB) View on Kindle device or Kindle app on multiple devices

 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-This document provides help to understand the architecture of Cisco Emergency Responder (CER) Release 9.x and earlier and Cisco Unified Communications Manager (CUCM) as explained the CER documentation.
+This document describes the architecture of Cisco Emergency Responder (CER) Release 9.x and earlier and Cisco Unified Communications Manager (CUCM) as explained the CER documentation.
 This document does not provide instruction on how to configure CER, but it complements the release notes and documentation released with each CER build.

 CER is a product built and distributed to the United States and Canada to perform four main things: